Studying for a Doctorate

 Application and Admission

 Usually new students join us in October at the beginning of the academic year.
-The application and admissions process leading to admission for October 2022 will take place in the first three months of 2022.
+The application and admissions process leading to admission for October 2024 will take place in the first three months of 2024.
 If you wish to apply you must follow the procedure described in the University's Graduate Prospectus for a D.Phil. in Theoretical Physics.
-In order to be considered for funding you must apply to the late January 2022 deadline (date to be confirmed).
+In order to be considered for funding you must apply to the 5 January 2024 deadline.

 It is not necessary to nominate a supervisor or make a detailed proposal for your research project on the application form.
 Please answer Theoretical Particle Physics in the 'Title of Research Project' field and if you are interested in a particular area please say so.
 It is important to realise that competition for places is very strong and to have a realistic chance you must have the equivalent of a good First Class degree in Physics with a strong theoretical content, or a Distinction in a Masters level course in Theoretical Physics.
 We consider applications strictly on merit and will automatically consider you for all the funding opportunities for which you are eligible.
 If you have been awarded, or are applying for, an external scholarship, eg Commonwealth Scholarship or from your national government, then please tell us.
 Interviews take place on-line in February and March and we aim to complete the admissions process by the end of March.